Sami-Souissi/Threadfox---AI-Video-Content-Creation-SaaS/README.md

 - **Local Testing Server:** Flask.

-- **Cloud Hosting:** The application is designed to be hosted on the cloud.
+- **Cloud Hosting:** The application is designed to be hosted on Heroku.

 ## Getting Started